 Where does the Batalla Naval de Vallekas come from?

-The celebration of this festival dates back to the last century: as explained by the Vallekas Seafaring Brotherhood itself, it was some young people who gave rise to this aquatic confrontation in July 1981 when they were refreshing themselves with the water hydrants of the Bulevar.
+The celebration of this festival dates back to the last century: as explained by the Vallekas Seafaring Brotherhood itself, it was some young people who gave rise to this aquatic confrontation one July 1981 when they were refreshing themselves with the water hydrants of the Bulevar.

-The following year, what is considered to be the first Batalla Naval was held – attended by more than 3,000 people – and has continued uninterruptedly since then until the present day, even in times of pandemic.
+The following year, what is considered the first Batalla Naval was held – attended by more than 3,000 people – and has continued uninterruptedly since then until the present day, even in times of pandemic.

 For the occasion, marine decoration is installed in the streets, activities such as popular paellas are organized, the song-hymn of the festival is played and T-shirts are made with a different design for each edition -last year’s paid tribute to Rayo Vallecano for its centenary-.